The Unquestionable Case for Solely Utilizing Native Mobile Applications

 - Offline Functionality: Native apps can often function, at least partially, offline.
 This is a crucial advantage in areas with limited or unreliable internet connectivity.
 Users can continue to access content and perform certain tasks even without an active connection, providing a more consistent and reliable experience.

-- Personalization: Native apps can leverage device-specific features to offer a highly personalized experience.
+- Personalization: Native apps can use device-specific features to offer a highly personalized experience.
 They can access location data, contacts, calendar information, and other user data (with appropriate permissions) to tailor the app's content and functionality to individual needs and preferences.

 Superior Performance and Responsiveness